civa86/thumbnailz/README.md

 Usage: `(crop-square image-path dimension suffix)`

-Returns the path of a new square image resized from image-path with width and height euqal to dimension.
+Returns the path of a new square image resized from image-path with width and height equal to dimension.<br/>
+If the image is not squared, it will be cropped from center by the min dimension.<br/>
 Saves the new png at the same level of image-path applying suffix to file name.

 Example: